ibm-cloud-docs/Cloudant/offerings/pricing.md

 - Total = $76.65

 Reads, writes, and global queries can't be scaled independently.
-Use the slider to select the number of blocks of provisioned throughput capacity based on the maximum limit of either reads per second, writes per second, or global queries per second required for your application.
+Use the slider to select the number of blocks of provisioned throughput capacity based on the maximum limit of either reads per second, writes per second, or global queries per second as required for your application.
 For example, if your application requires 1,000 reads per second, use the slider to select the capacity that offers 1,000 reads per second, 500 writes per second, and 50 global queries per second.
 Select this capacity even if you don't need the corresponding number of writes or global queries.

 How do you estimate the total cost for provisioned throughput capacity per month of 1,000 reads, 500 writes, and 50 global queries?